International Management (MBA)

 To apply for the MBA you must have:

-An undergraduate degree (e.g. bachelor) which is considered at least comparable to a UK second class honours degree*, in any subject, from an institution acceptable to the University.
+- an undergraduate degree (e.g. bachelor) which is considered at least comparable to a UK second class honours degree*, in any subject, from an institution acceptable to the University, or

-OR an undergraduate degree in any subject, from an institution acceptable to the University and a GMAT score of 550 or above.
+- an undergraduate degree in any subject, from an institution acceptable to the University and a GMAT score of 550 or above, or

 *If you have a degree from an institution that does not award honours you may still apply.
 In this case, a certified transcript of your results must be sent by the awarding institution directly to the Postgraduate Admissions Office.

-If you are applying to register for individual modules you should satisfy the above entrance requirements.
+To apply to register for stand-alone individual modules you should satisfy the above entrance requirements.
 However, if you do not hold such qualifications, the University may still consider your application but will require evidence of your ability to undertake advanced study (e.g. professional qualifications and/or work experience).

-You must have at least three years' relevant work experience (undertaken prior to registration).
-For example, we will consider managerial or supervisory roles.
+You must have at least three years of post-graduation work experience undertaken prior to registration.

-Please note: If you would like to progress onto the MBA from the Postgraduate Certificate, you will need to have gained 3+ years relevant work experience prior to registering for the Postgraduate Certificate.
+If you would like to progress onto the MBA from the Postgraduate Certificate, you will need to have gained at least three years of post-graduation work experience prior to registering for the Postgraduate Certificate.

 If you are a Fellow of the ACCA, and have a GMAT score of 550 or above, plus 3 years managerial work experience then you should be eligible for our MBA in International Management.
 You may be able to start your MBA at an alternative entry point if you do not meet all of these entry requirements.